Signatures of dynamical activity in the hot gas profiles of groups and clusters in the FLAMINGO simulations: Dynamical State Across Mass Redshift

 Finally, we compare the X-ray dynamical indicators from \Flamingo with those measured in observed X-ray clusters by \cite{chex_2022}, who focused on low-redshift systems in the \textsc{CHEX-MATE} sample \citep{chex_2021}.
 Clusters from \textsc{CHEX-MATE} were selected from the \textit{Planck} PSZ2 catalogue, minimizing biases in the sample.
 We looked at their Tier 1 subset, consisting of 61 low redshift ($0.05<z<0.2$) systems with $2 \times 10^{14} \mathrm{M}_{\odot} < M_\mathrm{500c} < 9 \times 10^{14} \mathrm{M}_{\odot}$.
 We matched the observed distribution in mass by taking clusters at $z=0$ from our [$14-14.5$] and [$14.5-15$] mass bins for both L1\_m8 and L2p8\_m9 runs, as well as clusters from a set of varying feedback model runs: [Jet, $\mathrm{fgas}-8\sigma$ and $\mathrm{fgas}+2\sigma$].

-Fig. \ref{fig:chex_compare} shows the contours in the $\centshift-c_\mathrm{x}$ plane, produced from the \Flamingo clusters and compared to the Tier 1 \textsc{CHEX-MATE} subset.
+Fig. \ref{fig:chex_compare} shows the contours in the $\centshift-c_\mathrm{x}$ plane, produced from the \Flamingo clusters and compared to the Tier 1 \textsc{CHEX-MATE} subset (for the latter, we increased the cluster masses by 25 percent to account for hydrostatic mass bias, assuming $b = 0.2$).
 We see that neither the intermediate (m9) nor high resolution (m8) \Flamingo simulations contain clusters with concentrations as high as those observed, however, the observed range of centroid offsets is more closely reproduced.
 In terms of the concentrations, the discrepancy is large, with both m8 and m9 runs having mean values of $c_\mathrm{x} \approx0.17$ and $c_\mathrm{x} \approx0.22$ respectively, which fall far below the \textsc{CHEX-MATE} median, $\mathrm{c\approx0.33}$.
 Our concentration limits (vertical grey lines) therefore compare quite poorly with the real cluster data, having a high contamination of `mixed' observed systems in our relaxed regime.
 We also study how far our various feedback models are able to change the concentrations.
-Even the weakest AGN model ($\mathrm{fgas}+2\sigma$) is unable to come close to producing clusters with the highest concentrations, although the median $c_\mathrm{x} -$values in this run ($c_\mathrm{x} \approx0.27$) are closer to the observed in \textsc{CHEX-MATE}.
-We should note, other observations such as those using the kinetic Sunyaev-Zel'dovich (kSZ) effect favour stronger feedback (e.g. \citealt{mccarthy2025}).
+Even the weakest AGN model ($\mathrm{fgas}+2\sigma$) is unable to come close to producing clusters with the highest concentrations, although the median $c_\mathrm{x} -$value in this run ($c_\mathrm{x} \approx0.27$) is closer to that observed in \textsc{CHEX-MATE}.

+In their work, \cite{chex_2022} make a comparison to The300 \citep{The300} simulated clusters, which match the observations relatively closely.
+Differences between subgrid prescriptions and parameter choices will lead to varying results among simulations.
+We find that in the case of \Flamingo, lower concentrations are related to the plateau in the cluster entropy profiles \citep{braspenning2024flamingo}.
+This feature, which departs from observed X-ray cluster profiles, highlights hotter and more diffuse gas found at intermediate cluster radii ($0.1 \lesssim r/\mathrm{R_{500c}\lesssim0.5}$) and lowers the X-ray luminosity concentration.
+In contrast The300 clusters do not have this distinct characteristic in their entropy profiles \citep{Li2023}, leading to higher concentrations and a closer match to the \textsc{CHEX-MATE} sample.

+We should note however, that other observations such as those using the kinetic Sunyaev-Zel'dovich (kSZ) effect favour stronger feedback (e.g. \citealt{mccarthy2025}).
 This suggests that differences in X-ray luminosity concentrations on their own are not sufficient to justify changes to feedback prescriptions.
 In further inspecting the cluster sample, we find that $< 1$ percent of the chosen objects values above $c_\mathrm{x} > 0.5$, highlighting how care should be taken when directly comparing this quantity in our simulations with observations.